-Recovery will depend on the type of surgery that is done but for some people it can take up to a year to feel better.
+Recovery time varies on the patient, their disease, and the specific surgery performed.
 You may not feel 100% immediately and it may take some adjustment time as you recover.
 You should know that surgery is a journey that includes preparation, and recovery.
-If you do have surgery, it is helpful to take this journey with support from parents, your healthcare team, or any others that you feel you can count on.
+Your doctor will be able to tell you more about what to expect after surgery.
+If you do have surgery, it is helpful to take this journey with support from your family, healthcare team, or any others that you feel you can count on.

 How do I prepare for surgery?

-Prior to surgery, patients should speak with their health care provider about any concerns, such as erectile dysfunction, or decreased fertility.
+Prior to surgery, patients should speak with their health care provider about any concerns.
 Becoming as well-informed as possible will make you feel better about the operation.
 It is important to ask your surgeon questions about your particular disease and operation.
 Sometimes people feel more comfortable if they are able to ask other patients about their experiences with surgery.
 Your team may be able to help you find someone to speak with if you want to.